zhukovdm/Congo/README.md

 # Documentation

-Read [Installation Guide](Congo.Assets/Resources/install.md) to find out how to install the application on different platforms (currently Windows and Linux are supported) or build and run it from source code.
+Read [Installation Instruction](Congo.Assets/Resources/ig.md) to find out how to install the application on different platforms (currently Windows and Linux are supported) or build and run it from source code.

-See [User Guide](Congo.Assets/Resources/user.md) for rules, gameplay and user interface.
+See [User's Manual](Congo.Assets/Resources/ug.md) for rules, gameplay and user interface.

-Consult [Programmer Guide](Congo.Assets/Resources/prog.md) to learn more about application architecture, algorithms and data structures used throughout `Congo` project.
+Consult [Programmer's Guide](Congo.Assets/Resources/pg.md) to learn more about application architecture, algorithms and data structures used throughout `Congo` project.

 # Unit tests

-To run unit tests, execute `dotnet test` from project root folder.
+To run unit tests, execute `dotnet test` from the project root folder.

 # References